vytdev/debug-stick/README-curseforge.md

 # Debug Stick

-This add-on is a port of the infamous Debug Stick item, that was exclusive from Minecraft: Java Edition.
+This add-on is a port of the infamous Debug Stick item that was exclusive to Minecraft: Java Edition.

-[**Skip to the download page**][lnk-website-dl]
+[**Skip to the download page**][curseforge-dl]

 Ever wish Bedrock had Java's debug stick?
 Yeah, me too &mdash; so I made one.